Market research in the marketing plan

 Market research helps you improve your communications because it gives you direct feedback from customers.

 Does your communication idea work for the target audience?
+Does it stand out from competitors?
 Do they understand it?
-Will it motivate them to buy your product?
+Will it motivate them to buy your brand?

 You can also use it to quantify the likely sales impact of these activities.
 This helps you work out how much you need to spend, and what the (sales) return on that spend will be.